 The grass is green, the trees are budding, and spring is in the air!
 After snuggling up with warm drinks by the fireplace for months, it’s time for something cooler.
 If the nicer weather has you craving a margarita, you’re in luck.
 Whether you prefer frozen or on the rocks, Grand Rapids has plenty of amazing Mexican restaurants that serve plenty of tasty margaritas.
 We’re not just talking tequila and mix here.

-As we head into May, join the fun for Cinco de Mayo and check out the innovative margaritas—and delicious food—at one, or more, of these local restaurants.
+Check out the innovative margaritas—and delicious food—at one, or more, of these local restaurants.

 Housed in a remodeled 1920s neighborhood service station, Donkey Taqueria dishes up authentic Mexican food like barbacoa tacos and chips served with homemade guacamole.
 Their bar is a don’t-miss.
 “We always carry the best selection of tequila in the city with over 130 varieties,” says Tina Iker, Director of Operations.

 Lindo Mexico expanded for the second time last fall and for good reason: lots of people enjoy the casual, family-owned restaurant and the authentic, fresh food prepared by their chef each morning.
-In addition to special dishes like chimichangas and camarones (shrimp)—and a coconut flan you won’t want to pass up—Lindo Mexico offers more than 10 different tequilas and a wide variety of margaritas.
+In addition to special dishes like chimichangas and Camarones (shrimp)—and a coconut flan you won’t want to pass up—Lindo Mexico offers more than 10 different tequilas and a wide variety of margaritas.